ClickCease

 Applications for a Sponsor Licence (Tier 2/Worker) submitted per quarter

-Since the introduction of the new Points Based System in December 2020, the number of applications for a Sponsor Licence has skyrocketed and the Home Office has been dealing with a huge backlog over the last 18 months.
+Since the introduction of the new Points Based System in December 2020, the number of applications for a Sponsor Licence has skyrocketed and the Home Office has been dealing with a huge backlog over the last 2 years.
 The increase in applications is certainly due to the introduction of work visa requirements for EU, EEA and Swiss nationals from 1 January 2021.
 As the economy continues to recover from the Coronavirus downturn, even more employers are finding they need to sponsor skilled workers from outside of the UK and need to apply for a Sponsor Licence, often in a rush.
+UKVI has finally been able to increase caseworking capacity and this has seen a welcome decrease in the average processing time for Sponsor Licence applications.

 How can we get a Sponsor Licence faster?